Frequently asked questions

 Is there a limit on the time I can live in University halls?

-No, you can apply to live back in our allocated residences throughout your time as a student at Sheffield Hallam.
+No, you can apply to live back in our allocated residences throughout your time as a full-time student at Sheffield Hallam.
 Many of our students return to live in halls in their second, third and fourth years.
+Applications for the next academic year will open in November.

 What will be in my bedroom?